mynameisnhan/NYS-AG/README.md

 A possible alternative is that, for each date attribute, we could convert the YMD input to number of days elapsed since the very first day ever recorded in the database (which should be smallest value in "cas1rjidat") and increase our counter with each passing date.
 Because converting integer to integer is faster than to datetime and because integer math is faster than datetime math, I would expect significant improvement in runtime.

 ## Notes
-Files with experiments comparing various feature engineering methods, whether to one-hot encode, and alternate regression models were done in Explore.ipynb.
+Experiments comparing various feature engineering methods, whether to one-hot encode, and alternate regression models were done in Explore.ipynb.